YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 ```

-![][isfloor]

-*In a way, our player (and any future dungeon occupants who can move around) are playing a game of Battleship against the map.*

 If you look through the documentation for the methods of `TileMap`, you will see both `get_cell()` and `get_cellv()` methods (as well as comperable methods for setting cells).
 Where the former takes two `int` arguments (X and Y), the "v" varients take one `Vector2` argument ( Vector2(X,Y) ).
 Since the argument we're expecting in our `is_floor( cell )` is a Vector2, it makes sense for us to use the method of our map that also takes a Vector2.
 Don't be afraid of using the built-in Search Help or the [online docs](http://docs.godotengine.org/en/stable/) to browse through the functions available to you for the different nodes you're using in your project.